Purchase a Past Issue

 Allison Meade scours junkyards and shops to find discarded car parts for her art.

 As The Cowsills get set to take the stage at the Ohio State Fair, we talked with Bob Cowsill about the rise and fall of his well-known musical clan.

 The annual event draws World War II re-enactors, veterans and thousands of spectators to the Lake Erie shore each summer.

-William Powell’s East Canton club is the first and only golf course designed, built, owned and operated by an African American.
-Today, his kids oversee the operation and bring their father’s message of inclusivity to a new generation.
+William Powell’s club is the first and only golf course designed, built, owned and operated by an African American.
+His kids now bring their father’s message to a new generation.